 Under Title III, businesses that fall into the category of "public accommodation," such as hotels, banks and public transportation, are also required to comply.
 That means the entirety of the law applies, from physical considerations to digital accommodations.

 If your business falls under either Title I or Title III of the ADA and you do not believe you are compliant, consult with a disability lawyer to explore your options.

 When it comes to ADA website compliance, there are no clear rules.
 That doesn't let businesses off the hook, though; they still must provide an accessible website that accommodates users with disabilities.

 What's the best way to build an ADA-compliant website if there isn't a clear definition of what that means?
-There are a few actions you can take to set you on the right path toward ADA compliance, or at least help you demonstrate that your business has made a good-faith effort toward accommodation, should you ever wind up in court.
+There are a few actions you can take to set you on the right path toward ADA compliance, or at least help you demonstrate that your business has made a good-faith effort toward accommodation.

 How to develop an ADA-compliant website

 Improving the accessibility of your company's website to individuals who are visually impaired, hearing impaired, or those who must navigate by voice can be done multiple ways, including some that are not immediately obvious.